VikOlliver/RepRapMicron/README.md

 As of PIKA V0.02 pixels can be placed or engraved with repeatable micron precision in 2D without difficulty.
 Range of motion is approximatrly 8mm on X, Y, and Z axes.
 A resin deposition system for <4μm droplets is functional if not complete.
 Current resin material is "Top Coat" Nail Art UV Gel.

-The meaty part is in the "pika" directory, where the OpenSCAD models for a rapidly 3D printed print-in-place flexure chassis and axis drivers can be found.
+The meaty part is in the "pika" directory, where the OpenSCAD models for a 3D printed print-in-place flexure chassis and axis drivers can be found.
 Parts are intended to fit a 10mm grid and attach with M3 fasteners.

 The PIKA version is now the focus of development, and departs from MAUS in that it is specifically a μRepRap design, rather than a kit of parts for constructing μRepRaps.
 If you want to make the best practical machine rather than a flexure research platform, PIKA is the preferred version.